 (b) the Authority does anything that it is required or permitted to do under a housing management agreement.

-[Section 62H inserted by No. 6 of 2010 s.
+[Section 62H inserted: No. 6 of 2010 s.
 9.]

 62I.
 No fees or charges payable in respect of housing management agreement

 A party to a housing management agreement cannot require the payment of a fee or charge for —